AfterWorkTea/WebFrame/include/README.md

 - Website.php - the framework engine
 - WebDB.php - optional example of a database access class
 - BasePage.php - the superclass for rendering content of pages
+- LoginPage.php - optional for session log in
 - Other *Page.php - subclasses of BasePage that render pages

 ## Website.php